Janga-Abhishek/Janga-Whiteboard/README.md

     node server.js

-Then navigate to http://localhost:3000 in your browser.
+Then type http://localhost:3000 in your browser.